 Prevention Program: Some families are behind in their rent and if they could catch up could avoid eviction.
 The Prevention Program helps families avoid homelessness and remain in their existing housing with one-time or short-term financial assistance.
-Funds for this program are provided by HUD’s Emergency Solutions Grants and Help Us Move In, Inc.
+Funds for this program are provided by HUD’s Emergency Solutions Grants and a grant from the non-profit organization, Help Us Move In, Inc.

 Stabilization: Graduates from one of the Family Promise residential programs can participate in peer support and education through monthly group meetings and seminars.
 Limited financial assistance, transportation and emergency food is available as one-time support to help graduate families remain employed and housed.
 They are also eligible for Prevention Program funding.